 Fire (and Fire signs) with Fruits and Seeds

-The calendar is complicated and divides each year into days (and times of day) that are either favourable or unfavourable for different aspects of work.
-Timings depend on the movement of the Earth, Moon, and planets against the backdrop of the Zodiac constellations.
+The calendar is complex and divides each year into days (and times of day).
+These are either favourable or unfavourable for different aspects of work.
+Timings depend on the movements of the Earth, Moon, and planets against the Zodiac constellations, which change every few days.

 BD needs far more time spent on vineyard management and labour.
 As a result, some BD vineyards are more costly to operate than their chemical counterparts.
 However, others work out cheaper.
 The economics largely depend on upon the size of the vineyard and its location.
-It is one reason why many BD vineyards tend to be relatively small in size, although there are large estates, for example, Querciabella in Italy, Chapoutier in France and King Estate in Oregon, USA.
+It is one reason why many BD vineyards tend to be relatively small.
+However, there are large estates, for example, Querciabella in Italy, Chapoutier in France and King Estate in Oregon, USA.

-One of the ongoing problems faced by all organic and BD vineyards is that they are rarely in isolation.
-In areas such as Burgundy, vineyards may have many owners, and this brings the possibility of contamination from neighbours using chemicals.
-Where possible, natural buffer zones may be needed.
+One of the ongoing problems facing most organic and BD vineyards is that they are rarely in isolation.
+That brings the possibility of contamination from neighbours using chemicals.
+Where possible, creating natural buffer zones is beneficial.

-Also, Organic and BD growers have occasionally been accused of encouraging the spread of vine viruses, pests, and diseases.
-For example, in a recent case in Burgundy, BD winegrower Emmanuel Giboulot faced up to six months prison and a hefty fine for not spraying pesticides against a disease called flavescence dorée after all wineries were instructed to do so.
+Some organic and BD growers have even been said to encourage the spread of vine viruses, pests, and diseases.
+For example, there was a recent case in Burgundy.
+Emmanuel Giboulot faced six months in prison and a hefty fine for refusing to spray pesticides against flavescence dorée.
 Thankfully, he won his court case on appeal.

 Demeter is a primary certifying body.
-Its agricultural standards are not unique to viticulture or concerned with wine quality because they apply across all forms of agriculture.
-Since 1993 Biodyvin, (the SIVCBD, Syndicat International des Vignerons en Culture Biodynamique) has become established.
-Their standards are specific to viticulture.
-It has also developed a wine quality charter, and wine tasting tests are incorporated to ensure that wine quality is a requirement for certification.
-Producers can be members of both bodies.
+Its agricultural standards are not unique to viticulture or concerned with wine quality.
+Demeter certifies all forms of BD agriculture.
+Hence, Biodyvin, (the SIVCBD, Syndicat International des Vignerons en Culture Biodynamique) established in 1993.
+It has a wine quality charter and wine tasting tests.

 There are several reasons for not being certified: